 Though the Department of Transportation (“DOT”) is mentioned explicitly in the “SUPPORT for Patients and Communities Act,” the effects will likely be extended to non-regulated employer testing.

-The Act requires the HHS “determine whether a revision of the Mandatory Guidelines for Federal Workplace Drug Testing Programs to include fentanyl or any other schedule I or II drug is justified” (DATIA).
+The Act requires the HHS to “determine whether a revision of the Mandatory Guidelines for Federal Workplace Drug Testing Programs to include fentanyl or any other schedule I or II drugs is justified” (DATIA).
 Fentanyl is one of the deadliest opioids on the market and is 50 to 100 times more potent than morphine.
-Since January 1, the DOT has used a standard five panel with expanded opioids category.
+Since January 1, the DOT has used a standard five-panel with expanded opioids category.

 HHS is legally required to provide a status update regarding hair testing policies before Dec.
 25, 2018.
 A final rule for oral fluid testing is expected to be published by Dec.
 31, 2018.